rastabda22/rastabda22/doc/Authentication.md

 ### Privacy considerations

+Using the browser developer tools, the only information a user could retrieve is the album property _numsProtectedMediaInSubTree_, which lists the number of protected media in the tree by password codes (random numbers) combinations.
+So a malicious user would only know that some protected content is inside the album.

+#### Do not allow listing of directories content

 It's important that the directory listing feature of `apache` (or the equivalent of other _web server_) be disabled; otherwise, requesting the `cache` or `albums` directory would show all the content.

+#### Beware of guessable media names

-However, `myphotoshares` doesn't change anything in the albums tree, so a protected media or directory name could be guessed if my similar to the unprotected ones.
+`myphotoshares` doesn't change anything in the albums tree, so a protected media or directory name could be guessed if my similar to the unprotected ones.
 For a higher privacy, protected media/directories should have unguessable names.

-Using the browser developer tools, the only information that could be retrieved is the album property _numsProtectedMediaInSubTree_, which lists the number of protected media in the tree by password codes (random numbers) combinations.
-So a malicious user would only know that some protected content is inside the album.
+#### Change the password marker file name

+The option `passwords_marker` must be changed in the config file; otherwise a malicious user could access it and know what you are protecting: from the marker content he/she could find the protected content in the `/albums/ tree.`

 ## Optional: Deployment Makefiles